gabutakut/.github/profile/README.md

 **Here are some ideas to get started:**

-🙋‍♀️ A short introduction - We are Gabut people.
+We are Gabut people.
-🌈 Contribution guidelines - Donation an translasation 👩‍💻 Useful resources - We build applications based on ideas then build applications based on libraries and documentation.
+We build applications based on ideas Gabut.
-🍿 Fun facts - We eat, we don't eat, we still code.
+We love Coding.
-🧙 Remember, you can do mighty things with the power of [Gabut Akut](https://github.com/gabutakut)
+you can do mighty things with the power of [Gabut Akut](https://github.com/gabutakut)